vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 }
 ````

-With the above tests we need to extend the `Restaurant` core domain model with extra behavior, this will turn our Restaurant into the Root of the Aggregate:
+With the above tests, we need to extend the `Restaurant` core domain model with extra behavior, this will turn our Restaurant into the Root of the Aggregate:

 ````java
 @EqualsAndHashCode